soltysh/talks/2016/flock/scenario.md

 developer
 ```

-To login to the web console visit https://10.2.2.2:8443/ and login using the
+To login to the web console visit https://10.2.2.2:8443/ and use the credentials
-credentials presented at console when spinning up the cluster.
+presented when spinning up the cluster.

 *NOTE: During spinning up the cluster new self-signed certificates are generated.
 Thus, you might expect a warning from your browser about the web console using